transpect/github-api/README.md

 `group`: Belongs the username to a regular user or to an organization?
 The following values are permitted: `users` and `orgs`

 ### tr:repo-directory-list

+#### output ports

+`result`: provides the directories and files below the submitted contents URL as XML representation.

 #### options